MetaCommunity/dobelle-app/README.md

 _Notes (Non-Normative)_

-* Reference implemnetaion of CLIM, for purpose of definitions in this project: [McCLIM][mcclim]
+* This project denotes [McCLIM][mcclim] as [McCLIM][mcclim] being
+  effectively a _reference implmentation_ of CLIM 2.
+[McCLIM][mcclim]
+  is published as licensed under a _free/open source software_ license.
+Therefore, [McCLIM][mcclim] is avaialble for development and for application, within any compatible host environment.
+Pending appropriate licensing, alternate CLIM implementations may be available, such as for _Allegro Common Lisp_, published by Franz Inc.

 * Host Window System Architectures and CLIM
-	* CLIM is developed essentially around a framework in which a _host windowing system_ is defined
+	* CLIM is developed essentially around a framework in which a _host windowing system_ is defined.
+    * Normatively, CLIM interacts with a _host window system_ as via a _frame manager_ implementation, such that would be provided for application with a single _port_ extending of CLIM 2.
-	* CLIM suports the X Window System, in multiple _graft_ backends, as avaialble within individual CLIM Implementations (e.g X Window System, and [McCLIM][mcclim] GTK Cairo backend)
+	* CLIM suports the X Window System, in multiple _port_ implementations, as avaialble within individual CLIM Implementations (e.g in [McCLIM][mcclim]: CLX, OpenGL, and GTK Cairo _backends_, such that all effectively extend of the X Window System, namely when running on a Linux host environment)
         * The X Window System allows for an _application_ to be _launched_ on a _remote client machine_, with the application's _graphical user interface_ being displayed on an _X Window host_ running